Raiden-Numerics/mufem-release/Electromagnetics/Montejo-Garai_1995_Circular_Cavity_Filter/README.md

 ### Reports

-To calculate what fraction of the incident radiation passes through the filter, we use the [S-parameters Report](https://www.raiden-numerics.com/mufem/models/electromagnetics/time_harmonic_maxwell/reports/s-parameters_report.html).
-This report calculates the scattering parameters, or S-parameters, which describe the input-output relationships between various ports of an electrical device.
-Mathematically, each S-parameter $S_{ji}$ can be represented as an overlapping integral between the electric field $\tilde{\mathbf{E}}$ launched from port $i$ with a given waveguide mode $\tilde{\mathbf{e}}$ of port $j$:
+To calculate what fraction of the incident radiation passes through the filter, we use the [S-parameters Report](https://www.raiden-numerics.com/mufem/models/electromagnetics/time_harmonic_maxwell/reports/s_parameters_report.html).
+This report calculates scattering parameters, or S-parameters, which describe the input-output relationships between various ports of a device.
+Mathematically, each S-parameter $S_{ji}$ can be represented as an overlapping integral between the electric field $\tilde{\mathbf{E}}$ launched from port $i$ and a given waveguide mode $\tilde{\mathbf{e}}$ of port $j$:

 ```math
 S_{ji} = \frac{\int_{\Gamma_j} \tilde{\mathbf{E}} \cdot \tilde{\mathbf{e}}\, d\Gamma}